kiwijuice56/tower-of-babel/README.md

-# tower-of-babel
+# Tower of Babel
-The Tower of Babel is a work-in-progress Shin Megami Tensei fangame, created with Godot, Aseprite, and Blender.
+Tower of Babel is a work-in-progress Shin Megami Tensei fangame, created with Godot, Aseprite, and Blender.

 # Code Guidelines